Harry-young-0/GeTAP/README.md

 ### 5. Setting up the pipeline with your LDlink token, file directory and specific gene name

-In RStudio, scroll down the pipeline slightly and you will see 'gene_name', 'file_directory' and 'LD_Token' on lines 17, 21 and 27 respectively.
+In RStudio, scroll down the pipeline slightly and you will see 'gene_name', 'file_directory', 'LD_Token' amd 'ieu_token' on lines 17, 21, 26 and 31 respectively.
 These defaults should now be replaced with your own versions.
 These are the only changes you need to make - please don't change anything else in the code unless you are specifically trying to tweak the pipeline.

  **gene_name** - The name of the human gene to be investigated, in all capitals as it appears in GTEx.
 You can check your gene name here: https://gtexportal.org/home/ in the dedicated search box. e.g: "NFE2L2"